-Operating the Cassette Player The ignition switch must be in ACCESSORY (I) or ON (II).
-Make sure the tape opening on the cassette is facing to the right, then insert the cassette most of the way into the slot.
-The system will pull it in the rest of the way, and begin to play.
+With the ignition switch in ACCESSORY (I) or ON (II), insert the disc into the CD slot.
+Push the disc in halfway, the drive will pull it in the rest of the way and begin to play.
+The number of the track that is playing is shown in the display.